shakibim/Java-OOP-labtasks/README.md

 - Select a course from the table and click the "Delete" button to remove it (with a confirmation prompt).
 - Select a course, modify its details in the text fields, and click the "Update" button to save changes.
 - Click the "Refresh" button to clear the input fields.

-## Contributing
-Feel free to submit issues or pull requests for improvements or bug fixes.
-Ensure that any new code follows the same structure and includes clear comments.